-This document issued by the highest authority organ further defines that the government’s targets are mainly “organizations” and deal with “criminal activities” committed by the “organizations”.
-As long as the members in the organization are willing to draw a clear line with the organization, they can get rid of the crime and be exempted from punishment.
-This is quite different from the idea that most countries outside China do not fight against organizations but only fight against criminals in organizations who committed crime.
-The crimes listed in the document are mainly to undermine the implementation of national laws and administrative regulationssuch crimes ,intend to gather people and cause trouble, to disrupt social order, use deceit to deceive people, kill people, humiliate them, and cause people to lose property.
-These crimes can be divided into two categories: one is against the state and society; the other is against the members of the organization.
-The subjects of these two types of crimes are organizations, not individuals, and individuals can be exempted from punishment after they have made merits.
-The quotation reflects the efforts of distinguishing subject (target, who do camouflage) from the object (religion or cult who are camouflaged).
-The camouflaged religion or cult is the object of protection instead of the object of punishment.
-While attacking the target who do camouflage, the religion or cult who is camouflaged should not be attacked, the actually attacked person is the one who commit camouflage.
-While attacking Xie Jiao, the religion or cult used by Xie Jiao should be carefully protected, and religion or cults should be encouraged to participate in the anti- Xie Jiao activities.
+This document, issued by the highest authority, further defines that the government’s targets are mainly “organizations” and deal with “criminal activities” committed by the “organizations.”
+As long as the organization’s members are willing to draw a clear line within the organization, they can rid it of crime and be exempted from punishment.
+This is quite different from the idea in most countries outside China who do not fight against organizations but only against those in organizations who commit crimes.
+The crimes listed in the document are viewed as undermining the implementation of national laws and administrative regulations; such crimes intend to gather people and cause trouble, to disrupt social order, deceive others, kill or humiliate them, and cause them to lose property.

-Therefore, the so called phenomena China's persecution of Xie Jiao believers actually does not exist from a legal point of view and in the view of its philosophy.
-If there is persecution against individuals in practice, it is not the result of the original intention of the law, and it needs to be corrected.
+Such crimes can be divided into two categories: those against the state and society, and those against the members of the organization.
+The subjects of these two types of crimes, however, are organizations and not individuals.
+Moreover, individuals can be exempted from punishment after they have made amends.
+The text above also reflects the need to distinguish subject (target or one who engages in camouflage) from object (religion or cult that is camouflaged).
+That which is camouflaged—religion or cult—is the object of protection instead of the object of punishment.
+While attacking the target who creates the camouflage, the religion or cult that is camouflaged should not be attacked.
+Therefore, while attacking xie jiao, the religion or cult used by xie jiao should be carefully protected, and religions or cults should be encouraged to participate in anti- xie jiao activities.

-The above definition is the definition of the target of the attack, which shows the intention to distinguish the target of the attack from the organization used by it, the masses manipulated by it, and the Qigong religion used by it.
-The Chinese analogy is to distinguish the mouse from its hiding place, to separate rat feces from porridge contaminated by rat feces, to distinguish criminals from criminal tools, distinguish scammers from deceived people, and then strike them, so that, to fight is at the same time to protect.
+As a result, China’s so-called persecution of xie jiao believers actually does not exist from a legal or philosophical point of view.
+If there is persecution against individuals in practice, it does not reflect the law’s intent and should be addressed.
+The aim is rather to distinguish the target of the legal attack from the organization used by the target, the masses preyed on by it, and the Qigong religion manipulated by it.
+To Chinese thinking, analogies for this might include differentiating a mouse from its hiding place, rat feces from porridge contaminated by rat feces, criminals from criminal tools, and scammers from deceived people; if you strike at the former, you protect the latter.

 II.
-PRC’s Methodology to explicate the complicate relation between Xie Jiao and Religion and Cults
+PRC’s understanding of the complex relations between xie jiao and religion and cults

-In order to achieve this definition of the target of attack, a set of judgment standards and identification procedures for practical operation are required, which is the set of criterions of Xie Jiao.
-“Notice of the Ministry of Public Security on Several Issues of Identifying and Prohibiting Xie Jiao Organizations”(公安部关于认定和取缔邪教组织若干问题的通知)( 公通字[2000]39号) formulated by Ministry of Public Security of the People's Republic of China on April 30, 2000, and issued by the General Office of the Ministry of Public Security on May 10, 2000, clarified the judgment criterion and identification procedures of Xie Jiao:
+In order to properly define the target of these laws, a set of judgement standards and identification procedures are required as a set of criteria for xie jiao.
+Toward that end, on April 30, 2000, the Ministry of Public Security of the PRC formulated a decree entitled “Notice of the Ministry of Public Security on Several Issues of Identifying and Prohibiting Xie Jiao Organizations” (公安部关于认定和取缔邪教组织若干问题的通知)( 公通字[2000]39号) that was subsequently issued by the Ministry’s General Office on May 10 of that year.
+Its purpose was to clarify exactly what was needed to ensure the proper understanding of xie jiao:

 Anyone with the following characteristics shall be recognized as a cult organization: